 Mealtimes in my multi-pet household can be frantic: the dogs stand under the cat tree hoping to catch pieces of fallen food, the cats gather round the dog bowls waiting for a chance to snag a bite, and I dance around them all trying not to trip.
 If you have a dog + cat combo at home, this is probably a familiar scene.

 It’s common for dogs to slobber at the scent of cat food, and for cats to take an interest in the dog bowl.
 Cats and dogs sharing food with each other is indisputably cute…but is it safe?
-Cats vs. dogs is a favorite argument among pet enthusiasts, but their differing dietary needs are not debatable.
+Cats vs. dogs is a favourite argument among pet enthusiasts, but their different dietary needs are not debatable.

 Why Your Dog Loves Cat Food

 Cats are obligate carnivores, meaning they depend on nutrients found only in meat to survive (source).
 They can have a little bit of plant matter, but cat bodies require meat to function, and commercial cat food is loaded with protein.
 Dogs are able to eat an omnivorous diet (meat, plants, and grains), so their food has a broader range of ingredients.